Chevrolet Chevelle: Revised model lineup

-Malibu and the newly named Deluxe series base model featured the new 5 mi/h bumper system with a large chrome front bumper and a chrome rear bumper.
+Malibu and the newly named Deluxe series base model featured the new bumper system with a large chrome front bumper and a chrome rear bumper.
 Malibu series interiors included cloth and vinyl or all vinyl seat trim and deep-twist carpeting.
 Deluxe series interiors featured cloth and vinyl or knit vinyl seat trim.
 Floor coverings were color-keyed in vinyl-coated rubber.

 The SS was now a trim option limited to the mid-level Malibu series.
 It was possible to order an SS station wagon this year - with the option of a 454-cubic-inch V8 engine, but the mix of sport and utilitarian wagon virtues would last only a single season.
-Included was a black grill with SS emblem, lower bodyside and wheel opening striping, bright roof drip moldings, color-keyed dual sport mirrors, black taillight bezels, SS fender and rear panel emblems, special front and rear stabilizer bars, 14x7-inch rally wheels, 70-series raised white lettered tires, special instrumentation, and SS interior emblems.
+Included was a black grille with SS emblem, lower bodyside and wheel opening striping, bright roof drip moldings, color-keyed dual sport mirrors, black taillight bezels, SS fender and rear panel emblems, special front and rear stabilizer bars, 14x7-inch rally wheels, 70-series raised white lettered tires, special instrumentation, and SS interior emblems.

 The SS option required an available 350 or 454 V8 with 4-speed or Turbo Hydra-Matic transmission.

 Chevrolet honored California beach resorts once again by naming the top Chevelle series Laguna with the Malibu taking the middle spot.
 In contrast, the base series was called Deluxe.
-In addition to the standard 350 2 barrel V8, Laguna models featured specific front and rear styling that included a body-colored urethane front end concealing the new 5 mph bumper system.
+In addition to the standard 350 2-barrel V8, Laguna models featured specific front and rear styling that included a body-colored urethane front end concealing the new 5 mph bumper system.
 On minor impact, the urethane nose cone, backed up by shock-absorbing cylinders, deflects and rebounds.
 Laguna models also featured a specific diecast chrome grille with bowtie emblem, a body-colored (steel) rear bumper, front and rear bumper rub strips, bright roof drip moldings, bright wheel opening moldings, chrome taillight bezels, full wheel covers, and Laguna fender nameplates.
 Two Laguna station wagons were introduced, including a Laguna Estate with wood grain trim.
 Laguna interiors were pattern cloth and vinyl or optional breathable all-vinyl upholstery, distinctive door trim with map pockets, deep-twist carpeting, woodgrain vinyl accents, and Laguna nameplates.

 Chevelle sales remained strong: 327,631 in the 1973 model year, plus 59,108 station wagons.
 The more upmarket Malibu continued to be best sellers, and many Chevelles went to fleets.
 The Laguna coupe and sedan had 56,036 sales.
 Super Sport options were on 28,647 Chevelles, of which 2,500 had the 454-cubic-inch engine.
 The SS option was dropped at the end of the model year.